This post may contain affiliate links. Please read our disclosure policy.

 Step 4: Cook in a large nonstick skillet (affiliate link) until golden brown on both sides.

-Additions, Variations & Cooking Notes
+Additions, Variations and Cooking Notes

 Additional seasonings: Old Bay seasoning, Dijon mustard, dill, chopped celery, chopped water chestnuts, hot sauce, lemon juice, grated Parmesan cheese, minced garlic or granulated garlic would all be good.